American booking full flights next week; Big Lots still busy

 — Big Lots is seeing the continuation of strong demand that started in mid-April, with second quarter-to-date comparable sales through fiscal June increasing well ahead of expectations.

-The company now anticipates second-quarter comparable sales will be up by a mid-to-high twenties percentage.
+The discount retailer now anticipates second-quarter comparable sales will be up by a mid-to-high twenties percentage.
 Big Lots said Friday that it is in a very strong liquidity position, with current cash and short-term investments of approximately $890 million, and no amounts drawn on its $700 million revolving credit facility.

 The group, which owns the Trafford Centre in England, has been trying to secure a “standstill’’ on loans and must reach a deal by midnight Friday.
 Intu has struggled with a 4.5 billion pound ($5.6 billion) debt burden this year.